zenml-io/blog.zenml.io/_posts/2022-02-02-zenhack-three-pointer-prediction.md

 layout: post
 author: Alexej Penner
 title: How to build a three pointer prediction pipeline
-description: "We challenged ourselves to put our own tool to the test and set up a few pipelines to answer two questions: Did Steph Curry change the game?
+description: "We challenged ourselves to put our own tool to the test and set up a few pipelines to answer two questions: Did Steph Curry change the game of basketball?
 And how many three pointers will be in the next NBA Game?"
 category: zenml
 tags: zenml pipelines tooling applied-zenml
 publish_date: February 02, 2022